LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> Hello
 ```

-To check if option is a vector you can use `vector?` predicate.
+To check if an option is a vector, you can use `vector?` predicate.

 ## String operations
-Similar to operation on vectors and lists you have procedures to operate on strings.
+Similar to operation on vectors and lists, you have procedures to operate on strings.

 ```scheme
 (let ((str (string #\h #\e #\l #\l #\o)))